20 Best Things to Do in Kitty Hawk, NC

 100 Ocean Green Ct, Kitty Hawk, NC

-The North Carolina Museum of History’s “Monument to a Century of Flight” is a granite monument that celebrates the history of aviation.
+The North Carolina Museum of History’s “Monument to a Century of Flight” is a granite monument that celebrates the history of aviation and the Wright Brothers' historic first flight.
 The monument was built in 2003 and is located in Raleigh, North Carolina.
-The monument features a granite sculpture of an airplane, as well as a granite relief map of North Carolina.
+The monument features a granite sculpture of an airplane and a granite relief map of North Carolina.

 The monument is also inscribed with the names of North Carolina’s aviation pioneers.
-The monument is a popular destination for both locals and tourists.
+The monument is a popular destination for locals and tourists alike.
 Many people come to the monument to learn about the history of aviation in North Carolina.
 The monument is also a popular spot for photography.
 The granite sculpture and relief map make for beautiful photos.

 Photo Credit: J Paulson